Does High Gloss Paint Need an Undercoat?

 Bucket of high gloss white paint

-• When there is a dramatic color change: Undercoats conceal the existing paint’s hue, preventing it from interfering with the new high-gloss paint color.
+• When there is a dramatic color change: Perhaps you’ve decided to transition from a rich hue to a light tone. or maybe you’re going from a vibrant color to something more muted.
+When you make such a dramatic color change, the transition should be seamless.
+An undercoat blocks out the underlying color, allowing the new high gloss paint color to apply evenly.
 You can choose shades of undercoat that closely match your topcoat to ensure the final color is full and rich.

 In addition to using an undercoat, it’s almost always necessary to sand the surface before applying gloss paint.
 Sanding removes imperfections and adds adhesion by creating small, rough ridges for the color to bond to.

-Regarding high-gloss paint undercoats, the bottom line is that it never hurts to apply one.
+It never hurts to apply high gloss paint undercoats.
 If you’re unsure whether your circumstances warrant an undercoat, play it safe and use one.

 Should You Prime Before Painting With High Gloss?